Cary-Box

 Businesses and homes using PSTN and ISDN services need to start planning their move today because it’s not just their phone services they need to think about.
 Everything that is connected to their phone lines, like door entry systems and alarms, will be affected.

-Back in 2015, BT Openreach announced its plan to switch off the traditional, copper-based public switched telephone network (PSTN) in 2025, commonly referred to as the PSTN Switch Off.
+In 2015, BT Openreach announced its plan to switch off the traditional, copper-based public switched telephone network (PSTN) in 2025, commonly called the PSTN Switch Off.
 While it seems like a while away, from December 2023, new ISDN or PSTN-based services will no longer be available for purchase.

 Why should you care?

 The PSTN Switch Off will affect all businesses currently operating using PSTN and ISDN services.
-If you fall into this category, you will need to move to the new network to keep your phone and your number working.
+If you fall into this category, you must move to the new network to keep your phone and number working.

 Many businesses have already embraced an all-digital model, moving their communications to the cloud, making calls over the internet, and embracing video conferencing.
 Don’t wait until the last moment to make the switch.